goabstract/Marketing-for-Engineers/README.md

 * [Reddit converter](http://vyper.io/reddit_converter/) converts your text (blog post) to Reddit markdown.

 ### 👽 LinkedIn
 I want to tell you a secret: HR is not the only people who use LinkedIn.
-With this platform you can build business partnerships, network online, makes direct sales and search for investors.
+With this platform you can build business partnerships, network online, make direct sales and search for investors.
 LinkedIn is a perfect place for B2B companies and 👔 business professionals.
 It's also useful for the self-branding.
-For promotional purpose LinkedIn has Personal Pages, Company Pages, Groups, and Ads.
+For the promotional purpose, LinkedIn has Personal Pages, Company Pages, Groups, and Ads.

 Your LinkedIn profile can be a complete sales and marketing tool.
 It should communicate the value of your product and your expertise to potential partners.
 These guides and tips will help you out:
 * [Want to Effectively Raise Your Linkedin Profile?
 Follow These Tips](https://medium.com/the-mission/want-to-effectively-raise-your-linkedin-profile-follow-these-tips-36679852f058) by Larry Kim.